View all web browser and mobile devices available in our cloud-based test lab.

 When looking to implement a codeless test automation platform, it is important to keep one thing in mind: it will never completely replace all manual testing.
 There are always going to be tests that need the “human touch,” or to be monitored much more closely.
 Traditionally, this includes tests that have third-party dependencies and complex prerequisites from a setup perspective.

 However, there are several types of tests that can — and should — be operating codeless.
-For example, manual tests that are either hard to implement or require greater in-house skills should be the first that make the cross-over, in addition to “flaky” tests that continuously lead to inconsistent results (e.g., pass and fail for the same configuration or result in false-negatives).
+For example, manual tests that are either hard to implement or require greater in-house skills should be the first that make the cross-over.

 To successfully implement codeless test automation solutions into their pipeline, organizations need to keep in mind that they will have a combination of code and codeless tests that need to work together.
 The best approach is to exclude the tests that will operate codeless from the actual code itself, apply the codeless test, and then bring it back into the sequence.

-When starting with codeless Selenium, it’s best to identify the tests that are manual or challenging to implement.
+When starting with scriptless testing, it’s best to identify the tests that are manual or challenging to implement.
 Automating those time-consuming tests will give the biggest benefit to your testing team.
-Furthermore, focusing on tests that tend to be “flaky” is a solid place to start, as inconsistent results can eat up valuable testing resources.

 Keep in mind that as you implement codeless testing you will have a combination of code and codeless tests working in parallel.
 Also be aware that depending on your testing framework, there are specific codeless automation solutions available.